 Q: How do I evaluate media sources?

-Evaluating the sources of your information is a part of "media literacy."
+Evaluating the sources of your information is a part of media literacy.
 You should apply evaluative criteria to all the sources you use in your research.
-A common set of questions should be asked, but specific questions for the various forms of media are helpful.
-Some good questions to ask when evaluating information from Web pages also apply to media sources:

 - What is the domain of the page?